 In the 1960s, the USDA Soil Conservation Service (now NRCS) constructed fourteen dams on both private and public lands within the District-five in Culpeper County and nine in Madison County.
 The District assumed local sponsorship of these dams and with this came the responsibility to uphold the operation and maintenance of these dams.
 The District continues to hold responsibility for eleven of the dam structures.
 Operation and maintenance of White Oak Dam in Madison County was transferred to the Rapidan Service Authority.
-Mountain Run Lake Dam and Lake Pelham Dam are operated by the Town of Culpeper with inspection assistance from the District.
+Mountain Run Lake Dam and Lake Pelham Dam are operated by the Town of Culpeper.
 Lake Pelham in Culpeper County and White Oak Reservoir in Madison County also serve as water supply reservoirs.
+Lake Pelham and Mountain Run Lake were completely rehabilitated during Fiscal Years 17-19.

-The Culpeper SWCD spent \$91,570 during the 2017-2018 fiscal year for restoring embankment shorelines, installing filter drains, mowing, weed control, fertilizer application, liming and fencing.
+The Culpeper SWCD spent \$194,750 during the 2018-2019 fiscal year for restoring embankment shorelines, installing filter drains, video inspection of all internal pipes, mowing, weed control, fertilizer application, liming and fencing.
 Maintenance contracts are offered annually and are awarded by sealed bid.
 The District coordinates efforts to secure maintenance and repair funding from the Virginia General Assembly with the Virginia Association of Conservation Districts.